Daniel Martínez (politician)

-Daniel Carlos Martínez Villamil (born 23 February 1957) is a Uruguayan industrial engineer and politician, who served as intendant of Montevideo from 2015 to 2019.
+Daniel Carlos Martínez Villamil (born 23 February 1957) is a Uruguayan politician who served as intendant of Montevideo from 2015 to 2019.
 He previously served as Senator of the Republic from 2010 to 2015, as minister of Industry, Energy and Mining in the administration of José Mujica from 2008 to 2009 and as president of the state-owned petrol company ANCAP from 2005 to 2008.
 A member of the Socialist Party – Broad Front, he was a candidate for president in the 2019 general election, being defeated in the second round by Luis Lacalle Pou.

 Early life and career

 Daniel Martínez was born on 23 February 1957 in Montevideo, into a conservative middle-class family.
 He was the second and youngest son of Roberto Martínez and María de los Ángeles Villamil.
 He also holds French nationality, due to the fact that his paternal grandmother was born in France while his great-grandfather served as Uruguayan consul in France in the early years of the 20th century.

 Martínez was raised in the Pocitos neighborhood and attended Colegio Seminario.
 In 1981 he graduated from the University of the Republic with a degree in electrical engineering.

 For many years he was Vice President of the Uruguayan Engineers' Association.
 He was elected Intendant of Montevideo in 2015.

-He is a member of the Uruguayan Socialist Party, having been active during the period of civilian-military rule 1973–1985.
+He is a member of the Uruguayan Socialist Party, having been active during the period of civic-military dictatorship of Uruguay (1973–1985).